buzzdecafe/pres/README.md

 ... done with deck.js.

 Included so far:
-* Scheme in about 10 lines of Javascript
+* Scheme in about 10 lines of Javascript: A completely impractical use of your time